hyperupcall/blog/content/post/fibonacci pascal eqn part 1.md

 $$\binom{3}{2} = 3\\[4px]$$
 $$\binom{3}{3} = 9\\[4px]$$

 And look at that!
-The sequence $$1\ 3\ 3\ 9$$ is on the $$3$$rd row of Pascal's triangle (starting from $$0$$).
+The sequence $$1\ 3\ 3\ 9$$ is on the $$3$$rd row of Pascal's triangle (starting from the $$0$$th row).

 This binomial theorem relationship is typically discussed when bringing up Pascal's triangle in pre-calculus classes.
-You might want to be familiar with this to understand the fibonacci sequence relationship.
+You might want to be familiar with this to understand the fibonacci sequence-pascal triangle relationship.

 ## Pascal's Triangle Representations
 Of course, it's not just one row that can be represented by a series of $$n$$ choose $$k$$ symbols.
 The whole triangle can.
 As you can see, the $$3$$rd row (starting from $$0$$) includes $$\binom{3}{0}\ \binom{3}{1}\ \binom{3}{2}\ \binom{3}{3}$$, the numbers we obtained from the binommial expansion earlier.